 In addition, if you're a couponer, you should use this time to also determine which items you'll add to your menu based on the good deals you can get this way.

-Taking all of those factors above into consideration, now it's time to choose which recipes and meals you'd like to cook as part of your healthy meal planning.
+Taking all of those factors above into consideration, now it's time to choose which recipes and meals you'd like to cook as part of your meal plan.

 This is where many people get stuck, but here's my suggestion for getting unstuck.
-Looking at your organized recipe binder, particularly the group of recipes you've already tried previously and know your family enjoys, to get ideas and inspiration for what you can choose to make now.
+Look at your organized recipes, particularly the group of recipes you've already tried previously and know your family enjoys, to get ideas and inspiration for what you can choose to make now.

 Further, if you've got a stack of recipes you'd like to try, choose at least one to work into the meal plan so you can try something new.